-K-1 visa: Evidence that you have met your fiance(e), and proof of a valid engagement.
-Some examples of evidence are family and other photographs (old and recent) showing the parties together, letters, cards, correspondence, and telephone records.
+K-1 visa: Evidence that you have met your fiancé(e), and proof of a valid engagement.
+Some examples of evidence are family and other photographs (old and recent) showing parties together, letters, cards, correspondence, and telephone records.

-K-2 visa: Proof of relationship with K-1 visa applicant
+K-2 visa: Proof of a relationship with the K-1 visa applicant

 K-3 visa: Marriage certificate.
 Optionally, bring marriage photographs and other proof that the marriage is genuine.

-K-4 visa: Proof of relationship with K-3 visa applicant
+K-4 visa: Proof of a relationship with the K-3 visa applicant

 - Form I-134, affidavit of support